Gyan1000/REACT-PART-2-ASSIGNMNET/REACT-PART-2-ASSIGNMNET/REACT - BUTTON - ASSIGNMENT/README.md

 ### Description

-I have Developed a web applicaaion using React that funcaions as a counter.
+I have developed a web applicaaion using React that funcaions as a counter.
 It includes two buttons in the UI.
 Implement the counter logic using React's state management.I used appropriate React components and hooks to manage the counter state and handle button click events.

 ## Features